 In 2015, Carlos Fuente Sr, the patriarch of Arturo Fuente Cigars celebrated his 80th birthday.
-That same year also marked the 30th anniversary of the Don Carlos brand.
+That same year was the eve of the 40th anniversary of the Don Carlos brand (it made its debut in 1976).
 Given these milestone, it was no surprise that Fuente would release a pair of limited edition cigars under the Don Carlos brand to commemorate the occasions.
 Both of these cigars are said to be based on Fuente Sr.’s personal blend.
 One of these special releases is the Eye of the Shark, a slightly smaller version of Fuente’s unique combination of a box-pressed / rounded torpedo.
 The other cigar is a parejo called the Don Carlos Personal Reserve Robusto.
 Recently, I’ve had an opportunity to smoke the Arturo Fuente Don Carlos Personal Reserve Robusto.
 While Eye of the Shark had the catchier name and catchier vitola, it is the Don Carlos Personal Reserve Robusto that shined.
 Overall, this was an excellent release by Fuente and one that should be a sought after cigar for some time.

 This is not the first time Fuente Sr’s private blend has been released.
 The Don Carlos Senior has been a cigar that has appeared several times over the years.
 It has been seen at select events such as ones sponsored by Cigar Family Charitable Foundation.
 In 2010 and 2011, a select set of retailers also received the Don Carlos 75th and 76th cigars – said to be the same cigar.
 Fuente has not said how 2015’s Don Carlos Personal Reserve cigar differs from those releases.
 The Personal Reserve is a little bigger (5 x 50) than the Don Carlos Senior releases (which were reported as 5 x 48).